Consensys/quorum-kubernetes/azure/README.md

 2. Provision Drivers

-Once the deployment has completed, please run the [bootstrap](../scripts/bootstrap.sh) to provision the AAD pod identity and the CSI drivers
+Once the deployment has completed, please run the [bootstrap](../scripts/bootstrap.sh) to provision the AAD pod identity and the CSI drivers ([jq](https://stedolan.github.io/jq/) JSON processor is required)

 Use `besu` or `quorum` for AKS_NAMESPACE depending on which blockchain client you are using